 4. Who is in the class and how are they selected?

 Fifty participants are selected for each class.
-Selection is made on the basis of individual merit and demonstrated leadership abilities at work and in the community as well as commitment to being a steward for Greater Des Moines.
+Selection is made on the basis of individual merit, demonstrated leadership in the community, as well as commitment to being a steward for Greater Des Moines.
 Selection is highly competitive and many candidates apply more than once.

 6. Who governs the program?

 The Community Leadership Program Committee, made up of the Curriculum and Project teams, plan and execute the Community Leadership Program.
 The Board of Governors, in conjunction with the executive director, oversee the committees and all other aspects of the organization.
 All committees are made up of alumni volunteers who donate their time to create fulfilling leadership experiences for participants.

 More than 2,000 leaders have graduated from the Community Leadership Program.
 Our alumni continue to play important leadership roles in more than 280 community organizations in Greater Des Moines.
 Visit our Alumni Directory to see our list of member alumni.